alanzhaonys/web-storage-es6/README.md

 # WORK IN PROGRESS - PLEASE COME BACK SOON
 # Web Storage ES6 [![Build Status][travis-image]][travis-url] [![Coveralls Status][coveralls-image]][coveralls-url]

 This is a library written in ES6.
 It provides an abstraction layer for using the HTML5 web storages, `localStorage` and `sessionStorage`.
-On top of the utilizing the standard `Storage` types, a `Global` storage is introduced for temporary data storage.
+On top of utilizing these `Storage` types, a `Global` storage is introduced for temporary data storage.

 ## Quick Overview
 * *Local* - A type of `localStorage`.
 Data persists until explicitly deleted by user.
 It has no expiration date